WordPress/WPCredits-Tracker/Students/[Student Onboarding] Pisa.md

 # Student Onboarding for Pisa Students

 Most steps depend on the status of the student in Airtable 'Students' table, so they are activated when this status changes.
-In all cases (EXCEPT the last step), the email has been condition to be sent only when **Pisa University** is the Student's institution.
+In all cases (EXCEPT the last 2 steps, 4th and 5th), the email has been condition to be sent only when **Pisa University** is the Student's institution.

 ## Step 1: When a Form of Interest is Sent